sdonohoo/forecasting/internal_docs/tsperf_rules.md

         source  train_score_batchai <resource group name> <workspace name> <cluster name> <submission directory>
         <storage account name>

-    This command will generate 5 `submission_<seed number>.csv` files, where \<seed number\> is between 1 and 5.
-The location of these files in file share storage will be printed out.
+    This command will create 5 `submission_<seed number>.csv` files in the local directory, where \<seed number\> is between 1 and 5.
 This command will also output 5 running times of Batch AI jobs.
 The median of these times should be compared against the wallclock time declared in benchmark submission.

-9. Run the following command to download the first submission file:

-        az storage file download --account-name <storage account name> --account-key <storage account key> --share-name
-        <file share name> --path <file share path to submission file of the first run> --dest
-        <submission directory>/submission_1.csv

-    Repeat this command for other 4 submission files, by replacing pathes in `--path` and `--dest` parameters.

-10. Evaluate the benchmark quality by running
+9. Evaluate the benchmark quality by running

        source <benchmark directory>/common/evaluate <submission directory> <benchmark directory>